Codem-3/Outliner/README.md

    - Enable/disable element info
 3. Enter a CSS selector to target specific elements
 4. Click "Enable Outlines" to start inspecting

-## Target Elements Examples

-- `.footer` - outlines all elements with class "footer"
-- `[data-testid]` - outlines all elements with data-testid attribute
-- `#header` - outlines element with id "header"
-- `div > p` - outlines all paragraph elements that are direct children of divs

 ## Development